Thetis: Marriage to Peleus

 Thetis heard him, and catching up the child threw him screaming to the ground, and she like a breath of wind passed swiftly from the hall as a dream and leapt into the sea, exceeding angry, and thereafter returned never again.

-In a variant of the myth first recounted in the Achilleid, an unfinished epic written between 94–95 AD by the Roman poet Statius, Thetis tried to make Achilles invulnerable by dipping him in the River Styx (one of the five rivers that run through Hades, the realm of the dead).
-However, the heel by which she held him was not touched by the Styx's waters and failed to be protected.
-(A similar myth of immortalizing a child in fire is seen in the case of Demeter and the infant Demophoon).
 Some myths relate that because she had been interrupted by Peleus, Thetis had not made her son physically invulnerable.
 His heel, which she was about to burn away when her husband stopped her, had not been protected.
+(A similar myth of immortalizing a child in fire is seen in the case of Demeter and the infant Demophoon).
+In a variant of the myth first recounted in the Achilleid, an unfinished epic written between 94 and 95 AD by the Roman poet Statius, Thetis tried to make Achilles invulnerable by dipping him in the River Styx (one of the five rivers that run through Hades, the realm of the dead).
+However, the heel by which she held him was not touched by the Styx's waters and failed to be protected.

 Peleus gave the boy to Chiron to raise.
 Prophecy said that the son of Thetis would have either a long but dull life, or a glorious but brief one.
-When the Trojan War broke out, Thetis was anxious and concealed Achilles, disguised as a girl, at the court of Lycomedes, king of Skyros.
+When the Trojan War broke out, Thetis was anxious and concealed Achilles, disguised as a girl, at the court of Lycomedes, king of Scyros.
 Achilles was already famed for his speed and skill in battle.
 Calchas, a priest of Agamemnon, prophesied the need for the great soldier within their ranks.
 Odysseus was subsequently sent by Agamemnon to try and find Achilles.
-Skyros was relatively close to Achilles’ home and Lycomedes was also a known friend of Thetis, so it was one of the first places that Odysseus looked.
+Scyros was relatively close to Achilles's home and Lycomedes was also a known friend of Thetis, so it was one of the first places that Odysseus looked.
 When Odysseus found that one of the girls at court was not a girl, he came up with a plan.
 Raising an alarm that they were under attack, Odysseus knew that the young Achilles would instinctively run for his weapons and armour, thereby revealing himself.
 Seeing that she could no longer prevent her son from realizing his destiny, Thetis then had Hephaestus make a shield and armor.